-The courses in the CTC program are offered in two different delivery methods: a traditional weekday format, and an evening and weekend model.
-Both delivery methods require an identical, lock-step 20-course curriculum that is designed to be completed by full-time students in two years (five consecutive semesters including the summer session of the first year in the program).
+The courses in the CTC program are offered in a traditional weekday and evening format.
+This delivery format is a lock-step 20-course curriculum that is designed to be completed by full-time students in two years (seven consecutive semesters, including an accelerated pre-fall semester in both years and the summer session between the first and second year in the program).

 Classes generally meet every week, on two different weekdays on the East Falls campus.
-The weekday program is comprised primarily of full-time students who enroll in 3- 4 courses per semester and need to take classes during the weekday and weekday afternoon time periods.
+Both the daytime and evening cohorts are comprised primarily of full-time students who enroll in 3- 4 courses per semester and take classes during their respective daytime or evening time periods.
+Part time (3-4 year) progressions are available for those unable to accomodate a full class load.
 Please review the course catalog for specific details on the schedule during any given semester.